Jocelyn Blore

 A career in forensic sciences can be a fascinating career path for people who want to use their passion and talents in scientific investigation, data analysis, and meticulous examination to help solve crimes.
 While Wisconsin (WI) has a relatively low concentration of forensic science positions, there are some opportunities in the state and much more nationally.

 The term forensic scientist can be applied to many different but related careers.
 Unsurprisingly, there are several different ways to prepare for these careers.
-Because forensic scientists work closely with law enforcement and law enforcement agencies employ many, some people choose to attend a police academy or obtain an entry-level law enforcement position as a first step toward their career.
+Because forensic scientists work closely with law enforcement and law enforcement agencies employ many forensic scientists, some people choose to attend a police academy or obtain an entry-level law enforcement position as a first step toward their career.

 For those with a college degree, or considering a college degree, there is a more direct path, with the most common steps including:

 There are few absolute requirements for forensic scientists since the job can encompass so many different areas.
-However, earning a high school diploma is by far the best way to start down the path toward a career in forensics since 97 percent of employed forensic science technicians have a high school diploma or equivalent (CareerOneStop.org).
+However, earning a high school diploma is by far the best way to start down the path toward a career in forensics since 96 percent of employed forensic science technicians have a high school diploma or equivalent (CareerOneStop.org 2024).
 Students should take as many science and mathematics courses as possible and do well in those classes.

 According to the BLS, forensic science technicians typically need a minimum of a bachelor’s degree in order to pursue the career successfully.
 While some programs offer degrees focused on forensic sciences, many enter the field with a bachelor of science (BS) in a related field such as chemistry or biology.
-According to Career One Stop, 31 percent have completed bachelor’s degree programs and 14 percent of forensic science technicians have completed only an associate’s degree, so that is another option for those who are unable to attend a 4-year program.
+According to Career One Stop, 34 percent have completed bachelor’s degree programs and 13 percent of forensic science technicians have completed only an associate’s degree, so that is another option for those who are unable to attend a four-year program.

 For aspiring forensic scientists with an undergraduate degree in another subject or for practitioners looking to specialize or master additional skills in the hopes of taking on more responsibility, graduate degrees are available.
-Around 11 percent of forensic science technicians have a master’s level degree while an additional 4 percent have a doctoral degree (CareerOneStop.org).
+Around 12 percent of forensic science technicians have a master’s level degree while an additional 3 percent have a doctoral degree (CareerOneStop.org 2024).

 Following the steps above, aspiring forensic scientists in Wisconsin may seek jobs in various contexts, such as police crime labs, psychiatric hospitals, and government at all levels, to name a few.

 The job prospects for forensic science technicians in Wisconsin are certainly not as strong as they could be.
 Bigger states with higher rates of crime and more densely populated cities are likely to be able to offer more jobs and higher salaries.
-However, for those who decide to stick it out in Wisconsin, there are still jobs to be had, with a 12 percent growth rate expected through 2020, according to Projections Central.
+However, for those who decide to stick it out in Wisconsin, there are still jobs to be had, with a 12 percent growth rate expected.

 Finally, the ForensicsColleges blog offers several in-depth career articles for graduates in forensic science in its How to Become series, with step-by-step instructions to becoming a profiler, crime scene technician, forensic psychologist, forensic accountant, detective, and more.